 4.1.
 General information

 Please note that we are entitled to outsource the processing of personal data in the context of data protection law provisions fully or partially to external service providers working on our behalf as data processors (Art.
 4 no. 8 GDPR).
-If these service providers are domiciled outside the European Union (EU) or the signatory states of the Agreement on the European Economic Area (EEA), we will take appropriate security measures in accordance with the provisions of the applicable laws and the supervisory authorities in order to ensure the security of your personal data.

 4.2.
 Use of the newsletter deliver service provider MailChimp